 As guidance for which of these disciplinary actions is merited based on various prospective violations of the Standards of Conduct, the CFP Board has published Sanction Guidelines as guidance for its Disciplinary and Ethics Commission to use when adjudicating.
-For instance, Books and Records violations would typically result in a Private Censure, while Borrowing from a Client would result in a Public Letter of Admonition; commingling assets with a Client would likely result in a one-year suspension of the CFP marks, while a Ponzi scheme or other fraudulent activity would generally result in a full revocation of the CFP marks.
+For instance, Books and Records violations would typically result in a Private Censure, while Borrowing from a Client would result in a Public Censure; commingling assets with a Client would likely result in a one-year suspension of the CFP marks, while a Ponzi scheme or other fraudulent activity would generally result in a full revocation of the CFP marks.

 While the CFP Board’s ultimate punishment is (only) the revocation of the CFP marks themselves – after which the financial advisor could simply continue to practice without the CFP marks – in practice, the fact that the CFP Board’s disciplinary actions are public, including the issuance of Press Releases to announce public disciplinary actions (i.e., all except a Private Censure), CFP professionals face additional reputational risk in being found guilty of violating the CFP Board’s Standards of Conduct and being sanctioned accordingly.

 And of course, aggrieved Clients who file a complaint with the CFP Board may also file complaints with government agencies (e.g., a State Securities regulator) or industry regulators (e.g., FINRA or the SEC) as well, that may take further action (including in extreme cases like fraud, the potential for jail time, fines, Client remuneration, or suspension or revocation of industry licenses).